SichangHe/sichanghe.github.io/src/blogs/300x_speed_up.md

 }
 ```

-The example pseudo code below checks if
+The example pseudocode below checks if
 the prefix `193.254.30.0/24` matches the nested set `CUSTOMERS` with
 the Range Operator `Plus`.
 The nested set `CUSTOMERS` has a member `69` that